The Gilded Age (TV series): Critical response

+Season 1

-At review aggregator website Rotten Tomatoes, the series holds a "Certified Fresh" 80% approval rating based on 70 reviews, with an average rating of 7.0/10.
-The site's critical consensus reads: "Julian Fellowes' brand of upstairs, downstairs intrigue makes a seamless transatlantic transition in The Gilded Age, with an outstanding cast making the travails of the rich a compelling watch".
-At Metacritic, the series has a score of 68 out of 100, based on 38 reviews, indicating "generally favorable reviews".
+On the review aggregator Rotten Tomatoes, the first season of The Gilded Age holds an approval rating of 79% based on 76 reviews, with an average rating of 6.8/10.
+The site's critical consensus reads: "Julian Fellowes' brand of upstairs, downstairs intrigue makes a seamless transatlantic transition in The Gilded Age, with an outstanding cast making the travails of the rich a compelling watch."
+Metacritic assigned the season a score of 68 out of 100, based on 38 critics, indicating "generally favorable reviews".